Hat Yai Lower Southern Gulf, Thailand Travel Guide

 For big buys or parcels, shipping services are available.

-Bargaining is common in markets, but less so in fixed-price malls.
+Bargaining is common in markets, but not so much in fixed-price malls.
 Always haggle respectfully.

 Keep an eye regarding personal belongings in crowded market areas.